shahv1057/blog/src/pages/SpotifyMoodPlaylists.md

 ## Top Songs

-After Hours, by the Weeknd, tops the chart of my most listened to songs of the past year!
+*After Hours*, by the Weeknd, tops the chart of my most listened to songs of the past year!
 Even though the song didn't come out till February, I clearly had it on repeat essentially through April.
 An interesting note about the song is that it is a 6+ minute song, much longer than the average song I listen to (3ish min.) and the measurement variable of "sum minutes listened" rather than "count of times listened" probably worked in its favor.

 <iframe width="900" height="600" frameborder="0" scrolling="no" src="//plotly.com/~shahv1057/34.embed"></iframe>

 ## Top Artists

-Post Malone, or as my dad lovingly calls him "Post Office Malone", came out on top in terms of minutes listened in the past year.
-There was a pretty constant stream of different Post songs over my last 12 months.
+Post Malone, whom my dad lovingly refers to as, "Post Office Malone", came out as my top artist of the past year.
+There was a pretty constant stream of various Post songs over my last 12 months.
 In fact, all three of his albums show up on my top 20 albums list of the past year!

 <iframe width="900" height="600" frameborder="0" scrolling="no" src="//plotly.com/~shahv1057/39.embed"></iframe>
+<iframe width="900" height="600" frameborder="0" scrolling="no" src="//plotly.com/~shahv1057/71.embed"></iframe>

 ## Top Albums

-The Weeknd's After Hours album tops the chart of top albums of the past year, which makes a lot of sense thinking back to all the days of cycling through the album on repeat while messing around in my Jupyter Notebooks.
-Recently, you can see that Polo G's "The GOAT" has been occupying much of the Jupyter Notebook-ing time.
+The Weeknd's *After Hours* album tops the chart of top albums of the past year, which makes a lot of sense thinking back to all the days of cycling through the album on repeat while messing around in my Jupyter Notebooks.
+Recently, you can see that Polo G's *The GOAT* has been occupying much of the Jupyter Notebook-ing time.

 <iframe width="900" height="600" frameborder="0" scrolling="no" src="//plotly.com/~shahv1057/41.embed"></iframe>
+<iframe width="900" height="600" frameborder="0" scrolling="no" src="//plotly.com/~shahv1057/73.embed"></iframe>

 # Using K-Means clustering to predict my different music-listening moods

-## Algorithim

-To create distinct classes to group my musical moods, I utilize the **K-Means unsupervised learning algorthim**.
+To create distinct classes to group my musical moods, I use the **K-Means unsupervised learning algorthim**.

 The K-Means clustering algorithim is one of the most popular (and perhaps most intuitive) machine learning algorithims for classifying unlabeled data.
 It works in the following steps:

 1) Choose number of centroids
 2) Initalize the chosen number of centroids at random, or at specified data points.
-3) Calculate the [Euclidian Distance](https://hlab.stanford.edu/brian/euclidean_distance_in.html) between each point and each centroid, and each point is given the label of its closest centroid
+3) Calculate the [Euclidian Distance](https://hlab.stanford.edu/brian/euclidean_distance_in.html) between each point and each centroid, and label each point by it closest centroid.
 4) For each labeled group, the average point is calculated.
 This average point becomes the new centroid for the group
 5) Step (3-4) occurs iteratively until the dataset converges (minimal points switching classes during step 3)

-### Visualized example of a K-Means algorithim  (Steps 3-5)
+#### Repeating steps 3-5 until convergence on a 3-cluster, 2D dataset:
 <img src="/Plots/K-means_convergence.gif" width="400" height="300" />

 ## Choosing number of clusters